plinker-rpc/cron/docs/index.md

 ### Dump

 Get current crontab journal.
-The journal is a file which get built and then applied to the real crontab.
+The journal is a file which gets built and then applied to the real crontab.

 **Call**
 ``` php